JunhwanK/habitjar/_pages/privacypolicy.md

 #### Crash and Diagnostics Data

-With your permission, we use Firebase Crashlytics to collect crash reports and diagnostic data to improve app stability and performance.
+We use Firebase Crashlytics to collect crash reports and diagnostic data to improve app stability and performance.

 This data may include: